nerdfiles/hypermedia-orientation/index.md

 # Remedial: Re-presentation

+Naming and description seem to be irreducible acts: just as objectification and classification, prescription and description, and so on.
+Many "distinctions" at once seem necessary as much in their contexts as they seem linked to other necessities in other contexts.
+How is 'naming' more or less like 'objectification'?
+How is 'classification' more or less identical than 'description'?
+Indeed, nothing in the act of naming determines syntactic categories, nor do syntactic categories, if realized, guarantee that the lexical item not be used as a name, from a pragmatic perspective.
+Linguistics, semantics, semiotics, pragmatics all meet to condition the horizon of possibility of autonomy (material unconscious), functionality (machinic unconscious), intentionality (subjective unconscious) and ... (territorial unconscious); the four aspects of System Level Design, then, can be re-cast in Deleuze's simple philosophical materials.

+# Remedial: Re-presentation

 The main point to make here is that we are already developing the interface
 in the very naming ("hard problem") at the property level.
 We are <i>interfacing</i>.